chevereto/v4-docs/developer/customization/language.md

 # 💬 Language

-`😪 Outdated docs - please check later.`

-Chevereto uses `gettext` for its translations and the system comes with a lot of languages built-in which you can find in the `app/content/languages` folder.
+Chevereto uses gettext for its translations and the system comes with a lot of languages built-in which you can find in the `app/languages` folder.

 ## Add new languages